South London

-South London is the southern part of Greater London, England, south of the River Thames.
+South London is the southern part of London, England, mostly south of the River Thames.
 The region consists of the boroughs, in whole or in part, of Bexley, Bromley, Croydon, Greenwich, Kingston, Lambeth, Lewisham, Merton, Richmond, Southwark, Sutton and Wandsworth.

 South London originally emerged from Southwark, first recorded as Suthriganaweorc, meaning 'fort of the men of Surrey'.
 From Southwark, London then extended further down into northern Surrey and western Kent.

 Emergence and growth

 South London began at Southwark at the southern end of London Bridge, the first permanent crossing over the River Thames.
 The early development of the area was a direct result of the existence and location of the bridge.